 We have navigated new waters and have persevered!
 NYCLI and NYCLI’s families have worked hard and efficiently over these past few weeks.
 We are extremely proud of everyone’s efforts.
 Our children are engaged in meaningful and relevant activities.
 They have remained connected to our school, their peers, and their instructors.
-With the Governor’s order to extend our remote learning program to May 15, NYCLI will continue to modify its efforts to further meet and/or exceed our goals on behalf of our children.
+With the Governor's order to extend our remote learning program throughout the summer, NYCLI will continue to modify its efforts to further meet and/or exceed our goals on behalf of our children.

 Prior to our building’s closure in March, home training was provided to assist our families in completing after-school activities with their children.
 We never could have anticipated the enormity of a family’s undertaking during these challenging times.
 NYCLI’s clinical team is blown away by the strength and skill of its parent body!

 To NYCLI’s clinical team, I say, THANK YOU!
 Your tireless and endless support of our children and their families is extraordinary!
 It is my honor and privilege to work alongside such talent.

 First of all, I want to thank you for being so patient with Anderson since day 1.
 I remember that I was so worried about him at the beginning of the home school program after I found him crying quietly behind my back.
 Anderson told me that he missed his school bus, his friends and teachers.
 He asked me when the virus would be over so he could go to school.
 The remote homeschooling program has reconnected Anderson to his teachers and friends.
 Anderson now has adopted the new learning style and it feels so good to see smiles on his face.
 Every morning, he follows the task schedule you send.
 He works independently prior to facing time with you.
 I know he is looking forward to seeing you every day.
 I see improvements in his conversation with us, his new reporting and reading comprehension.
 I am also very impressed by him scanning his work and emailing to you at the end of the day.